Civil Twilight (album)

-Civil Twilight is the debut studio album of Civil Twilight.
-It was released on 21 July 2009.
+The self-titled debut studio album by South African alternative rock band Civil Twilight was released on 21 July 2009.
 It features many alternative rock and classical influences.
 Many have drawn parallels between the band's debut and the early work of U2 along with Muse.
 Steven McKellar's vocals have been compared to that of Radiohead's Thom Yorke and Jeff Buckley.
 During its original independent release by the band in 2007, the album was originally titled Human.

 Singles

-Letters from the Sky was the first single to be released from this album.
-It reached number 7 on Billboard Alternative Songs chart.
+"Letters from the Sky" was the first single to be released from this album.
+It reached number seven on Billboard Alternative Songs chart.
 It also reached number 25 on the Rock Songs chart.
 It is their best charting single to date on that chart.

 Critical reception

 Civil Twilight received general acclaim from those who reviewed it, with three main reviewers giving positive ratings.

 Commercial performance

 Civil Twilight charted at number 16 on the Billboard Heatseekers chart.
-Its first single, Letters from the Sky, peaked at number 7 on the Alternative Songs chart and at number 25 on the Rock Songs chart.
+Its first single, "Letters from the Sky", peaked at number seven on the Alternative Songs chart and at number 25 on the Rock Songs chart.